It’s easy to make delicious Spanish Rice from scratch, with bell peppers, diced tomatoes, onion, and spices. Perfect side dish for most Mexican foods.

 A few years ago, I decided to try to make my own version, so I could control what ingredients went into this dish.
 I don’t know what took me so long to make Spanish rice from scratch!
 Typically I have all the ingredients necessary, already in my pantry.
 I love that I don’t have to purchase a pre-boxed, shelf stable version (with some interesting ingredients) to prepare!

 The best part is I can make it myself, with FRESH ingredients in just about the same time as the box mix!
 Spanish Rice is simple to make, and it’s delicious!
 Serve this delicious Spanish Rice as a side dish with a couple of tacos or enchiladas, and BOOM!
 You’ve got a great meal!

-Sure hope you’ll give this recipe a try as a filling side dish.
-I think you will like it, especially with some yummy tacos or enchiladas!
+Sure hope you’ll give this recipe for Spanish rice a try!
+The rice is and easy to make, filling side dish.
+I think you will like it, especially served with some yummy tacos or enchiladas!
 Enjoy!

 Recipe Source: My brain, and my Mexican food hunger pangs.

 - 3/4 cup brown onion , finely chopped

 - 1/2 cup green pepper , chopped finely